javiercejudo/dejavideo/README.md

 updates so you can keep the link and start where you left off. <sup>*</sup>
 - Convenient renaming of filenames via regular expressions (pattern - replacement).
 - Fully functional without JavaScript.
+- Folder contents count and file details (size and modification date).
+- Recent files bar that scrolls horizontally by dragging it.
 - Indefinitely recursive listings.

 \* This feature requires JavaScript.